We recognize that every child is unique and our programs are designed to celebrate that uniqueness.

 Applied Behavior Analysis (ABA) therapy

-♥ Increased learner communication, social awareness and interactions, and acquisition of foundational learning skills, activities of daily living, emotional regulation, and much more
+Increased learner communication, social awareness and interactions, and acquisition of foundational learning skills, activities of daily living, emotional regulation, and more

 ABA therapy is a scientific approach to understanding and changing behavior that takes into account the learner’s environment to teach new socially important behaviors and reduce behaviors that are considered socially problematic.
 We provide intensive ABA therapy for learners in the home, community, and school environments with 1:1 Registered Behavior Technicians and ABA therapists with individualized learning plans and board certified behavior analyst (BCBA) oversight.

-♥ Increased learner communication, cognition, social inclusion, emotional regulation and expression, physical coordination and movement, and acquisition of musical skills
+Increased learner communication, cognition, social inclusion, emotional regulation and expression, physical coordination, movement, and acquisition of musical skills

 Music can help make a therapeutic relationship with a learner to address cognitive, social, emotional, physical, and communication needs (American Music Therapy Association, 2021).
 We provide 1:1 and group music therapy with board certified music therapists (MT-BC’s) in a manner that incorporates learners’ desired locations, personal preferences, and abilities.

-♥ Increased social communication, cognition expressed through speech, proper formation of sounds and words, improved swallowing functions, and improved feeding habits
+Increased social communication, cognition expressed through speech, proper formation of sounds and words, improved swallowing functions and feeding habits

 Through speech therapy, health professionals work to assess, diagnose, and treat speech, language, social communication, cognitive-communication, feeding and swallowing disorders in children and adults (American Speech-Language-Hearing Association, 2021).
 We provide 1:1 speech therapy with speech-language pathologists (CCC-SLP’s) in a manner that incorporates learners’ and families’ desired locations and greatest needs with individualized plans based upon assessment and diagnoses.